Acupuncture

 What is acupuncture?

-Acupuncture involves inserting needles into a patient’s body with the aim of balancing their energy, helping boost wellbeing and cure some illnesses.
+Acupuncture involves inserting needles into a patient’s body with the aim of balancing their energy and helping boost their wellbeing.

 How does it work?

-Traditional Chinese medicine explains that health is the result of a harmonious balance of the complementary extremes of “Yin” and “Yang” of the life force known as “Qi”.
+Traditional Chinese medicine consider health to be the result of a harmonious balance of the complementary extremes of “Yin” and “Yang” of the life force known as “Qi”.
 Illness is said to be the consequence of an imbalance of these forces.

 Qi is said to flow through meridians, or pathways, in the human body.
 These meridians and energy flows are accessible through 350 acupuncture points in the body.